 - Loaded down with matcha sugar.
 Mix matcha with powdered sugar and dunk the warm donuts in it, just like I did with my vegan baked cinnamon donuts

 - Beckoning beneath a blizzard of white chocolate coating (or dark chocolate).
 Both white and dark pair stunningly with matcha.
-Simply dip them in melted chocolate, as I did with my mini-baked chocolate donuts.
+Simply dip them in melted chocolate.

 - Or you can mix matcha into melted white chocolate to give it that eye-catching color.